unicef/publicgoods-toolkit/adoptability.md

 such support is important and the ecosystem does not provide it, you will have to find anther way to fill this gap.

-KEY RECOMMENDATION: with a simple ecosystem map as the background, consider what project archetypes might fit well within that ecosystem.
-Identify which ones might be missing and which ones you wouldn't expect to appear.
+**RECOMMENDATION**: A simple ecosystem map can help you think through what other adoptability factors might be relevant.
+What in the ecosystem actors, their types, and their distribution gives you additional insight?
+For the project's likely archetype, what would you expect to see in that ecosystem?
+Are there problematic gaps or useful opportunties?

 ## Evaluation Checklist